Resources for GPs

 The NHS has specific Referral guidelines for Scotland.

-The Significant Event Analysis toolkit was developed in collaboration with RCGP.
-It helps GPs to reflect on cancer diagnoses and identify improvements to:
+The Learning Event Analysis (LEA) toolkit, is an update to the Significant Event Analysis (SEA) Toolkit, which was developed in collaboration with the RCGP.
+It supports GPs to reflect on cancer diagnoses and identify improvements to:

 - practice systems